KoenigJCS/Parallel-GASharp/README.md

 5. Once Complete handing out tasks the host waits for all fitnesses to be returned to it/timeout.
 6. CHC Crossover and repeat

-Asside: Client-rpc calls are generally broadcast to all clients, but can be specified to only go to one if the ID is added in the call
+PS: Client-rpc calls are generally broadcast to all clients, but can be specified to only go to one if the ID is added in the call
 **ON MONDAY ADD MORE CODE SNIPPETS**

 ### Implementation Details